millengustavo/blog/_posts/2021-03-14-floc-experiment.md

     )
 )

-# multiply user rating to each genre to give us an idea of an weighted genre vector for each user
+# multiply user rating to each genre to give us an idea of a weighted genre vector for each user
 my_genres = [col for col in transformed_df.columns if col not in ["userId", "movieId", "rating"]] for genre in my_genres:
     transformed_df[genre] = transformed_df["rating"] * transformed_df[genre]
     transformed_df[genre] = np.asarray(transformed_df[genre]).astype("int8")

-# compute each user's mean genre vector
+# compute each users' mean genre vector
 transformed_df = transformed_df.drop(columns=["rating", "movieId"])
 transformed_df = transformed_df.groupby(by="userId").mean()
 ```